velartrill/velartrill.github.io/orig/spirals/cohesion/damage-control.md

 Livkir's eyebrows rise.
 "You know a lot about that stuff?"

 "Huh?
 Oh, I started an agronomy apprenticeship last year."
 Shalcas laughs awkwardly.
-"I probably spend too much time reading the ag digests."
+"I probably spend too much time reading the ag digests.
+The issue is, the pre-colonization workups weren't enough.
+Our usual staples depend on certain nutrients in the soil, and at first there wasn't any problem growing them here.
+What we didn't figure out until it was too late -- see, life here evolved to use rubidium where our food uses potassium, and that *should* have been a big red flag, but it seemed like the soil had sufficient potassium concentration."
+He grimaces.
+"For about a decade, anyway.
+Then the easily accessible potassium was gone.
+Some of our staple crops died outright.
+A few can use rubidium in place of potassium, but then you have rubidium-contaminated produce and, okay, you can eat that for a little while, it's probably fine.
+But we don't know what it does to you in the long term, and the bio sims are worrying."
+He blinks, then immediately flushes.
+"S-sorry, I didn't mean to ramble."

+"Never apologize for having something interesting to say," Livkir immediately rejoins.
 "Agronomy, huh?
 They have me in Net Ops."

 "Oh!"
 Shalcas' eyes light up.
 "Like, learning to write systems code and things like that?"